ctrautma/RHEL_NIC_QUALIFICATION/new_README_draft.md

 ##### Explanation of a few samples of logs

-The script levagates beaker lib (details at https://beaker-project.org/) and the output of the test script will look like this format:
+The scripts leverage beaker lib (more details at https://beaker-project.org/) and the output of the test script will look like this format:
 ```
 :: [ 09:21:41 ] :: [   PASS   ] :: Command 'rm -rf /dev/hugepages/*' (Expected 0, got 0)
 ```